trickyearlobe/inspec-cisco-nexus/docs/src/resources/nexus_features.md

 end
 ```

-Skipping a control if a resource is not enabled
+Skipping a control if a feature is not enabled

 ```ruby
 control "EIGRP - test control" do